What is telecare?

 Today there are many clever gadgets and tools available to help older people stay safe and independent at home.

-Telehealth devices can support people with certain health conditions, such as chronic asthma, hypertension and diabetes.
+Telehealth devices support people with health conditions, such as chronic asthma, hypertension and diabetes.